 Like other iconic rice dishes, such as sushi (made with japonica rice), biryani (basmati rice) and risotto (arborio), paella too is defined by the type of rice it's traditionally made with.
 In this case, the rice is a variety native to Spain called bomba, characterized by an extremely short, nearly spherical grain that can nevertheless absorb above-average amounts of liquid as it cooks.
 You almost certainly will not find bomba rice on your supermarket shelves, but don't despair.
 The next best thing, called Calrose, is grown in California and is widely available.
 It too has a short grain and will soak up broth prodigiously.
 But if you can't find that, use any short-grained rice.

 Don't Make Your Own Broth

-Making your own broth or stock from scratch can take anywhere from one to eight hours and involve at least as many ingredients as the paella itself.
+Making your own broth or stock from scratch can take anywhere from 1 to 8 hours and involve at least as many ingredients as the paella itself.
 And if you're undertaking a paella, especially if it's your first time, you've got enough going on just doing that without also having to make your own seafood stock.
 Instead, use store-bought.
 The options available at supermarkets these days are pretty good.
 And if you really want to make a superb paella, consider using a store-bought lobster stock.
 You're welcome!

 Add The Ingredients in Their Proper Order